geofighter/Activities-App/README.md

 # Activities-App
-A simple app to add activities of the user, using MaterialUI
+A simple app to add activities of the user, using React & MaterialUI

 ### The functionalities are coming soon..